kragen/derctuo/markdown/ghettobotics-nonshopping-list.md

 eyes, or 700 μrad or 2'30" for the camera; double these numbers for resolution in terms of distance between lines.)
-So even without any additional optical magnification the cellphone can provide about 1.7× magnification of small objects, and of course it's easy to expand the resulting blurry pictures on the screen to be much larger, which I measure as 20× the linear size of the original object; this doesn't make any new details visible but does make the same details more obvious.
+So even without any additional optical magnification the cellphone can provide about 1.7× magnification of small objects, and of course it’s easy to expand the resulting blurry pictures on the screen to be much larger, which I measure as 20× the linear size of the original object; this doesn’t make any new details visible but does make the same details more obvious.

 It is of course common to use cellphones as flashlights or to use an LED on them to illuminate an object being photographed.

 Attempts to use cheap pocket Fresnel magnifiers to improve the resolving power of the cellphone have so far met with failure.
-I'm considering buying one of those "60×" clip-on "cellphone microscopes".
+I’m considering buying one of those “60×” clip-on “cellphone microscopes”.

 Closeup image quality is improved substantially by supporting the cellphone on top of a table on a a 75-to-76-mm-tall triangular prism,